koggs/gitpong/README.md

 Programmer 1:"If I have seen further than others, it is by standing upon the shoulders of giants."" -Isaac Newton

-Programmer 2: An eye for an eye leaves the whole world blind. -Mahatma Gandhi
+Programmer 2: "An eye for an eye leaves the whole world blind." -Mahatma Gandhi

 Programmer 1:"Errors are not in the art but in the artificers.""
 -Isaac Newton

-Programmer 2:
+Programmer 2: "Believe you can and you’re halfway there." -Theodore Roosevelt